chesyaivana/GitHub---a-manual-test/README.md

 1. Login Module
 - Verify the presence of username and password input fields, and the login button
-- Test login functionality with valid and invalid credentials
 - Test scenarios with empty username or password fields

 2. Dashboard Module